Town and Country, Washington: Geography

 The city of Spokane surrounds the CDP on three sides: the east, south and west.
 The city's street grid continues into Town and Country uninterrupted in the east, though it breaks down in the west along the bluff leading up to Five Mile Prairie.
 The bulk of the CDP lies on flat ground like the surrounding north side of Spokane.
 Along the west, however, the terrain rises rapidly from Town and Country's elevation of roughly 2,000 feet to over 2,300 at the crest over less than 1,000 feet of distance in places.

 As is the case with the city of Spokane to the east and south, Town and Country blends into its neighbor to the north, the CDP of Country Homes, Washington, seamlessly.

 Francis Avenue, carrying Washington State Route 291, serves as Town and Country's southern border, beyond which lies the North Hill neighborhood.
 Cedar Road is the western border, beginning on the flatland and then climbing the bluff towards the crest and into Five Mile Prairie.
 Most of the northern border with Country Homes runs along Country Homes Boulevard.
 Division Street, carrying U.S. Route 2 was the eastern border until 2008, when the city of Spokane annexed some of Town and Country.
 Division is still the eastern border from Country Homes Boulevard south to Lincoln Road.
 South of Lincoln the border works its way around the Holy Cross Cemetery, which used to be part of Country Homes, before following Atlantic Street, which runs parallel to and one block to the west of Division, for the four southernmost blocks of the CDP.

 Most of Town and Country is zoned as low density residential, but there are commercial zones along Francis Avenue in the south and Division Street on the east.

 Demographics

+As of the 2023 American Community Survey, there are 2,074 estimated households in Town and Country with an average of 2.6 persons per household.
+The CDP has a median household income of $87,561.
+Approximately 8.6% of the CDP's population lives at or below the poverty line.
+Town and Country has an estimated 60.8% employment rate, with 22.1% of the population holding a bachelor's degree or higher and 95.2% holding a high school diploma.
+There were 2,196 housing units at an average density of 1830.00 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (_%), Spanish (_%), Indo-European (_%), Asian and Pacific Islander (_%), and Other (_%).

+The median age in the CDP was 40.7 years.